 Where is roaming on my Android if I can't find it?

 Yes.
-That's one of its great advantages: you keep your main SIM for calls and SMS with roaming turned off, and you use the eSIM only for data.
+That's one of its great advantages: you keep your main SIM for calls and SMS with roaming off, and you use the eSIM only for data.
 Your usual number remains active.

 Conclusion